HannWeb/shoplist/README.md

 ##### Features:
 * Uses barcodes to maintain uniqueness of a product.
-* Privacy is important for us.
+* Privacy is important for us:1.
 Therefore, you will only able to see products you added.
-* Every product is linked to a list. and a list can be a store a project or anything is best suitable for you.
+* Every product is linked to a list. and a list can be a store a project or anything is suitable for you.

 ##### Next Features:
 * Search products based on the barcode read.